 My new flash fiction collection, This Alone Could Save Us, was published in July 2020 by Ad Hoc Fiction.
-My flash fiction pamphlet, There’s Something Macrocosmic About All of This, was published by V-Press in 2018, and his debut collection of flash fiction, Dots and other flashes of perception, was published by The Nottingham Review Press in 2016.
+My flash fiction pamphlet, There’s Something Macrocosmic About All of This, was published by V-Press in 2018, and my debut mini-collection of flash fiction, Dots and other flashes of perception, was published by The Nottingham Review Press in 2016.

-As well as an editor and writer of flash fiction, and a writer of prose and prose poetry, he’s also a reviewer of flash fiction collections.
-His reviews have appeared or are forthcoming in Flash: The International Short-Short Story Magazine, SmokeLong Quarterly, and Bath Flash Fiction Award.
-He is a former Associate Editor for Vestal Review and a former flash fiction editor for Firefly Magazine.
+As well as an editor and writer of fiction and prose poetry, I’ve been a book reviewer of flash fiction collections.
+My reviews have appeared in Flash: The International Short-Short Story Magazine, SmokeLong Quarterly, and Bath Flash Fiction Award.

-In 2018 he graduated from the University of Bristol with an MA in English Literature, and in 2016 he graduated from Bath Spa University with a first class BA in English Literature with Creative Writing.
-His main areas of interest other than flash fiction and short fiction include Modernism, Contemporary Literature, and the Digital Humanities.
+In 2018 I graduated from the University of Bristol with an MA in English Literature, and in 2016 I graduated from Bath Spa University with a first class BA in English Literature with Creative Writing.
+My main areas of interest other than flash fiction and short stories include Modernism, Contemporary Literature, and the Digital Humanities.
 I currently work for an academic digital publisher of primary resources.

 I love running writing workshops, presenting talks, and reading at events, so please feel free to contact me, to ask about me coming to your event – whether that be online or in person – or if you have any questions!
 I am based in Wiltshire but happy to travel.